 On the bottom left you can see the word ‘delete’ in red.
 You just click on that you will get a confirmation pop-up box.
 Once you confirm, the theme will be deleted.

 Here is a YouTube video from WPCrafter.
-He gives a brief overview of how to add and remove themes on your WordPress website.
+He gives an overview of how to add and remove themes on your WordPress website.

 How about premium themes?